liry/coderetreat-java-scala/README.md

 Pre-configured maven based app for simple Java or Scala app.
 One can start coding and testing right away.
+Good starting point for [Coderetreat](http://coderetreat.org) sessions.

-Good starting point for [coderetreat](http://coderetreat.org) sessions.
+Use `git reset --hard && git clean -f` command to return to the starting point.